lorenzofox3/lorenzofox/posts/coroutine.md

     type: 'decrement'
 }); // log { count: 1 }
 ```
-The interesting part for us is the ``EventLoop`` routine which, when paused, emits the current state and, when resumed, receives the next action.
+The interesting part for us is the ``EventLoop`` routine which, when paused, yields the current state and, when resumed, receives the next action to process.
 The ``createEventLoop`` function hides the fact that we are using a coroutine to implement the state machine, making it a detail of the implementation.
-The overall solution is concise and quite simple, thanks to the coroutine.
+However, thanks to the coroutine, the overall solution remains concise and quite simple.

 ## Async flow example